andrei-k/go-web-dev/etherium-smart-contract/README.md

 go run .
 ```

+This will produce the address where the smart contract belongs.

 ## Communicate with the Blockchain

 Update the `main.go`` file with the generated address and run it.